These Whole Wheat Pumpkin Pancakes are a part of our family’s regular breakfast rotation for good reason.

 - 2 cups whole wheat flour (I use white whole wheat)

 - pinch nutmeg

-- 2 T brown sugar (or 12 drops liquid stevia)
+- 2 tablespoons brown sugar (or 12 drops liquid stevia)

 - 2 cups milk

-- 4 teaspoons melted butter, plus more for greasing skillet (or Extra Virgin Organic Coconut Oil lends a nice coconutty flavor)
+- 4 teaspoons melted butter or coconut oil, plus more for greasing skillet

 - 2 eggs

 - 1/2 cup pumpkin puree (i.e. canned pumpkin)